-- 1. Food and drink, with the exception of bottled water, is strictly prohibited outside of the cafeteria.
-There will be no food or drink, including bottled water, permitted in any art or science classroom. - 2.
-Students shall not engage in any form of gambling. - 3.
-Students shall not possess items such as laser pointers, toy guns, water pistols, bean shooters, water balloons, or other similar devices.

-- 4. Students must use their assigned lockers.
+- Food and drink, with the exception of bottled water, is strictly prohibited outside of the cafeteria.
+There will be no food or drink, including bottled water, permitted in any art or science classroom.
+Students shall not engage in any form of gambling. - 2.
+Students shall not possess items such as laser pointers, toy guns, water pistols, bean shooters, water balloons, or other similar devices. - 3.
+Students must use their assigned lockers.
 Students are not to share their locker or combination with other students.
-Students must use their assigned locks. - 5.
-Use of personal electronic devices (iPhones, iPods, apple watches, etc.) are strictly prohibited inside academic classrooms and need to be turned off and stay in backpacks with the exception of study halls (see study hall rules).
-Aforementioned items found to be on and/or visible in prohibited areas will be confiscated and returned to the student at the end of the school day (1st offense).
-Subsequent violations will result in confiscation of the item, to be released only to a parent/guardian, and may result in additional disciplinary measures. - 6.
-Use of cameras during the school day is strictly prohibited, unless related to an approved curricular or extracurricular activity. - 7.
+Students must use their assigned locks. - 4.
+Use of personal electronic devices (iPhones, iPods, apple watches, etc.) are strictly prohibited inside academic classrooms and need to be turned off and stay in backpacks.
+Items found to be on and/or visible in prohibited areas will be confiscated and returned to the student at the end of the school day (1st offense).
+Subsequent

+- violations will result in confiscation of the item, to be released only to a parent/guardian, and may result in additional disciplinary measures. - 5.
+Use of cameras during the school day is strictly prohibited, unless related to an approved curricular or extracurricular activity. - 6.
 Students may bring electronic devices such as cell phones, tablets or e-readers to be used for educational purposes.
 The school will not be responsible for loss or damage to these devices and students must use them as directed by their teachers.
-Students will need to get approval from the teacher to use these devices. - 8.
+Students will need to get approval from the teacher to use these devices. - 7.
 Skates, skateboards, Heelys, and other nuisance items are not to be brought to school.
-Students bringing these items or using them during school hours will be subject to disciplinary measures. - 9.
-The school does not take responsibility for missing or lost nuisance items. - 10.
+Students bringing these items or using them during school hours will be subject to disciplinary measures. - 8.
+The school does not take responsibility for missing or lost nuisance items. - 9.
 All technology must be used appropriately and according to the directions of school personnel.
 Any technology that disrupts academics will be confiscated and may result in additional discipline.
-Contents of electronic devices may be searched if there exists a reasonable suspicion that they may have been used in an activity prohibited by the Code of Conduct. - 11.
+Contents of electronic devices may be searched if there exists a reasonable suspicion that they may have been used in an activity prohibited by the Code of Conduct. - 10.
 No device is to be used to record sound, video, or still images while at school and all types of social media and messaging between students during the school day are prohibited.

-LOCKER SEARCH PROVISION
+LOCKER/CUBBIE SEARCH PROVISION